MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform-deployment-profiles.md

       - Enter a **name for the Profile and Select the Organization, Project, Repo and Target Branch**.
       - Select Create.
 Creating a new Profile will automatically populate the Deployment Environments with the default configuration for Validation, Test, and Production.
 These environments' URLs will contain a placeholder for your environments actual URL.
       - Enter the URLs for your Validation, Test, and Production environments.
-      - Select Save to save your changes to the Profile and save the profile as the default for the solution
+      - Select Save to save your changes to the Profile and save the profile as the default for the solution.
-      - After the Profile is saved, you'll be able to Commit and Deploy your solution
+      - After the Profile is saved, you'll be able to Commit and Deploy your solution.
         ![AA4PP App with Solution Actions Enabled after Creating a New Profile](media/setup-almacceleratorpowerplatform-deployment-profiles/image-20211126135223693.png)

-## Sharing ALM Accelerator User Settings and Profiles Using AA4PP Administration App
+## Sharing ALM Accelerator User Settings and Profiles using AA4PP administration app

 In order to share User Settings created for a particular user profile it is recommended that you share the user setting row with an AAD Group Team.
 Sharing with an AAD Group Team will allow you to manage access to User Settings and Deployment Profiles from Azure Active Directory by adding the user to the group in AAD.
 Below is how to share and provide the appropriate roles to an AAD Group Team after installing the AA4PP Solution.

-1. If you haven't already created an AAD Group Team in Dataverse to share your User Settings with follow the steps below otherwise skip to step 2
+1. If you haven't already created an AAD Group Team in Dataverse to share your User Settings with follow the steps below otherwise skip to step 2.

    - Navigate to [https://admin.powerplatform.com](https://admin.powerplatform.com) and Select the environment in which you've installed AA4PP.